 - Incorporate road safety into Science, Maths, English or Drama lessons.
 Register to get our road safety teaching guide in your e-action pack.

 - Hold a special road safety assembly with guest speakers, such as a local police officer, school crossing patrol or road safety officer from your local authority.

 - Run a campaign for safer roads in your community, which could involve local media and officials.
 Read advice from our road safety mascot, Zak the Zebra.

-- Fundraise for Brake and encourage local drivers to slow down and look out for pedestrians and cyclists by running a Bright Day for Brake (a dress-down day with a difference where everyone wears something really bright!)
+- Fundraise for Brake and encourage local drivers to slow down and look out for pedestrians and cyclists by running a Bright Day for Brake (a dress-down day where everyone wears something really bright!)

 - Make a road safety display in the school.
-Find out about free and low-cost resources from Brake.
+Register now to get free downloadable posters in your action pack.

 - Promote road safety in your newsletter and website.
-Encourage parents to sign the Brake Pledge to drive safely.
+You could involve views from pupils on road safety and encourage families to sign the Brake Pledge.

-- Attend a low-cost, one-day 2young2die course to help you run interactive workshops and get young people involved in promoting road safety.
-Find out more.
+- Attend a low-cost, one-day engaging young people course to help you run interactive workshops and get young people involved in promoting road safety.